How to restore old luggage, step by step

-Estate Sales – This is code for garage sale, but usually by families of a deceased rich person who are trying to sell a house full of their expensive belongings.
+Estate Sales – This is code for a garage sale, but usually by families of a deceased rich person who are trying to sell a house full of their expensive belongings.

 Consignment Stores – You’ll find more carry-on, handbag-type items here, but they’re still cheap.

 Thrift Stores (especially Salvation Army & Goodwill) – A great treasure trove if you go on a regular basis and scope out new finds.
 When people move, they get rid of lots of old stuff here, including the luggage they used in the late 60s.

 eBay (or another auction site) – A haven for old luggage.
 A used Gucci goes for $45, a 4-piece red luggage set goes for $25, a pink late 70s suitcase goes for $4.99 and white vintage round hatbox pieces go for $12.
 Shipping can be $15 or more for larger items but it’s still very worth it.

 Flea Markets – People who sell vintage items at flea markets often find their merch at the above-mentioned places, so this is only an option for lazy (or rich) ladies.

 Neighbors – Neighbors (especially the retired ones) are often willing to give or sell you old, unwanted items they’ve had in their attic for years.
 Chat ’em up sometime.
 Everyone has a truckload of old possessions they would give away to a happy, grateful owner.

-FIVE EASY PROJECTS THAT CAN BE DONE IN 1 DAY:
+FIVE EASY PROJECTS THAT CAN BE DONE IN ONE DAY: